ICT Kicks Off Debris Removal Drive At Rawal Dam - UrduPoint

 ICT Kicks Off Debris Removal Drive At Rawal Dam

-The Islamabad Capital Territory (ICT) Administration on Wednesday in collaboration with Metropolitan Corporation Islamabad (MCI) started debris collection drive at Rawal Dam to preserve the aquatic life and make environment clean
+The Islamabad Capital Territory (ICT) Administration in collaboration with Metropolitan Corporation Islamabad (MCI) has started debris collection campaign at Rawal Dam to preserve the aquatic life and make environment clean

-The Director Agriculture Extension Services (AES) Qaiser Khan flanked by Director General ICT, Anwar-ul-Haq inaugurated the campaign on behalf of Chief Commissioner ICT Amer Ali Ahmed by picking trash from the banks of the dam.

-Talking to APP, Qaiser Khan underscored the importance of neat and clean harbours/ environment and emphasized the need to address the issue of marine pollution on priority.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Aug, 2019 ):The Islamabad Capital Territory (ICT) Administration in collaboration with Metropolitan Corporation Islamabad (MCI) has started debris collection campaign at Rawal Dam to preserve the aquatic life and make environment clean.

+As per Prime Minister Imran Khan's vision 'Clean and Green Pakistan' the capital administration was addressing marine pollution issues on top priority,Director Agriculture Extension Services (AES) ICT,Qaiser Khan informed APP here on Thursday.
-The services of National Agricultural Research Council and Pakistan Environmental Protection Agency had also been sought in that regard.

-Both the organizations had declared dam water fit for consumption of the general public, he maintained.
+The services of National Agricultural Research Council and Pakistan Environmental Protection Agency had also been sought in that regard and both the organizations had declared dam water fit for human consumption, he maintained.

-He said the locals of the area had been encouraged to come up with any information regarding any incident of water contamination.
+He said locals of the area are being encouraged to come up with any information regarding any incident of water contamination.

 Khan said, 10 pickets had been established at the edges of the dam to ensure watch and ward as well as to stop illegal fishing from the area.